 Nearby squashes Sightings

 Neither Nearby or Sightings shows you every Pokémon around you.
-If there are a lot of PokéStops in your area and a lot of Pokémon loitering at those Stops, Nearby will only show you one or two from each Stop.
+If there are a lot of PokéStops in your area and a lot of Pokémon loitering at those Stops, Nearby will only show you a random sampling.

 FOMO vs. YOLO

 You can't watch Nearby and Sightings 24/7, and a person can't live by FOMO (Fear Of Missing Out) alone.
 If you do have a few moments here or there, though, tap open Pokémon Go and take a peak.

 I was once out filming a video review, took a spare second to check, and found a Snorlax had spawned right on top of me.
 When I arrived at a friend's house for dinner, I popped it open and saw a Lapras right on the street corner.
 It's only happened a handful of times, and I've no doubt missed more than I've caught, but catching any super-rare Pokémon that just happen to be around is better than none.

 2. Know your nests

 Most Pokémon have "nests", or consistent places where one to four of the same Pokémon will spawn regularly, sometimes even hourly.
 Sadly, very rare Pokémon like Tyranitar, Mareep, Dragonite, Snorlax, Lapras, and even Grimer don't have any known nests, but others like Electabuzz, Magmar, Totadile, and Jinx do.